am-mann/am-mann.github.io/index.md

 **Books I really love**
 - 2025: Eden's Outcasts, Say Nothing, We Don't Know Ourselves, America, América,
-- 2024: Far From the Tree, Mountains beyond Mountains,
+- 2024: Far From the Tree, Mountains beyond Mountains, Amusing Ourselves to Death, The Future is History, The Gnostic Gospels
-- 2023: Prairie Fires by Caroline Fraser
-- 2022: Empire of Pain by Patrick Radeen Keefe
+- 2023: Prairie Fires by Caroline Fraser, Empire of Pain by Patrick Radeen Keefe

 I recently  a got a Goodreads account which I have been trying to keep updated on recent books I read.
+If you ask me for a book recommendation, I will recommend Far From The Tree by Andrew Soloman.

-**I grew up in Winnipeg, Manitoba.
-Favourite pictures of the Canadian Prairies.**
+I grew up in Winnipeg, Manitoba.
+Favourite pictures of the Canadian Prairies.